Outreach

 Rosmy

-ROSMY (Richmond Organization of Sexual Minority Youth)-We provide financial support, advocacy, and direct ministry to youth struggling with gender issues.
+Side By Side (formerly ROSMY): We provide financial support, advocacy, and direct ministry to youth struggling with gender issues.

 Millennium Goal #'s 4 and 5: Child and Maternal Health